Navigating the New CQC Framework: Quality Statements and Regulation 9A

 To comply with the revised regulatory framework, providers should:

-Review and update policies: Ensure policies are aligned with the 34 Quality Statements and incorporate requirements set out in Regulation 9A.
+Review and update policies: Ensure policies align with the 34 Quality Statements and incorporate requirements set out in Regulation 9A.

-Train staff: Make certain that staff at all levels understand their responsibilities in evidencing compliance and upholding visiting and accompaniment rights.
+Train staff: Ensure that staff at all levels understand their responsibilities in evidencing compliance and upholding visiting and accompaniment rights.

 Audit and document decisions: Maintain clear records of visiting restrictions, risk assessments, and review processes to demonstrate regulatory compliance.